-Title face-to-face teaching self study, thereof: examination preparation Total student workload Technologies for Sustainable Material Cycles 21 h 129 In selfstudy 0 150h
+Title face-to-face teaching self study, thereof: examination preparation thereof: projectroom allocation time Total student workload Technologies for Sustainable Material Cycles 21 h 129 In selfstudy 0 150h

-- Knowledge of the standard technologies for material cycles and recycling. - Competence of decision making in the field of selection of material related technologies.

-- Planning strategies for long life cycles of buildings, building elements and building materials. - Technologies for material conservation and appropriate construction. - Technologies for building element (product) and building material (material) recycling. - Planning procedures for recycling adapted construction and selection of materials.

-Various materials (references and material will be given in the course)

-Lecture (complemented by tutorial and individual student inputs for specific subjects), Plenum, excursions occasionally
+Objectives of qualifications (Competencies) Knowledge of the standard technologies for material cycles and recycling.
+Competence of decision making in the field of selection of material related technologies.
+Contents of the module Planning strategies for long life cycles of buildings, building elements and building materials.
+Technologies for material conservation and appropriate construction.
+Technologies for building element (product) and building material (material) recycling.
+Planning procedures for recycling adapted construction and selection of materials.
+Recommended literature Various materials (references and material will be given in the course) Forms of teaching and learning Lecture (complemented by tutorial and individual student inputs for specific subjects), Plenum, excursions occasionally